 Stage 3: Lines and Patterns (2½ years to 3½ years)

 Children now understand that writing is made up of lines, curves, and repeated patterns.
 They try to imitate this in their own writing.
 So while they may not write actual letters, you may see components of letters in their drawing.
 These might include lines, dots, and curves.
-This is an exciting time as your toddler realizes that his drawing conveys meaning!
+This is an exciting time as a toddler realizes that his drawing conveys meaning!
 For example, he may write something down and then tell you what word it says.
 This is an important step toward reading and writing.